ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ---
-title: An Architecture for Transport Services
+title: An Architecture and Requirements for Transport Services
 abbrev: TAPS Architecture
 docname: draft-ietf-taps-arch-latest
 date: